Asabeneh/30-Days-Of-JavaScript/04_Day/04_day_conditionals.md

 ### Exercises: Level 3

-1. Write a program which tells the number days in a month.
+1. Write a program which tells the number of days in a month.
+Feel free to implement leap year cases.

   ```sh
     Enter month: January